Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 Unity is a cross platform game engine created by Unity Technologies and first released in 2005.
 Though Unity itself is written in C++, you can script in JavaScript or C#, but from experience the JavaScript resources and documentation for Unity are limited and the preferred development language is C# as the title *C# with Unity* suggests.

 Unity has many advantages, the engine supports a vast number of platforms including all of those I am interested in; iOS, Android, Oculus VR and Samsung Gear VR.
 As I mentioned before I am well versed in C# and I do have some experience with Unity from a scripting point of view, so there wouldn't be much of a learning curve for me to get proficient in working with the engine.
 Unity ships with [MonoDevelop](https://www.monodevelop.com/) as the default IDE, but with only a small amount of configuration you can change this to use Microsoft's Visual Studio IDE which is a great advantage from my point of view.

 Unity has a huge development community and with that a lot of contributors; there are a vast number of plugins you can use to enrich the IDE's capabilities which can prove a beneficial time saver above rolling your own custom functionality.

 Research shows Unity to have some disadvantages.
 Most notably that games developed with the engine can consume more memory which in turn can create OOM errors and debugging issues.
 Also the PhysX physics engine has been noted to have some performance issues and to be lacking some important functionality.
 Finally I've read that the tools to create graphics are not as good as those with comparable engines.

-* Release history taken from the [Unity page on Wikipedia](https://en.wikipedia.org/wiki/Unity_(game_engine)).
+* Release history taken from the [Unity page on Wikipedia](https://en.wikipedia.org/wiki/Unity_(game_engine)), disadvantages taken from a [Potenza Global Solutions post on Unity advantages and disadvantages](http://www.potenzaglobalsolutions.com/blogs/5-rarely-known-advantages-and-disadvantages-of-unity-game-development).

 **C++ with Unreal Engine**